 A National Diploma: Public Management or equivalent M+3 qualification, with appropriate instructional offerings.
 Due to a limited number of students than can be accommodated, applicants with an equivalent qualification must have at least two years working experience in the public sector.
 Only limited candidates (a total of 10%) with equivalent qualifications would be admitted per annum.
-Candidates with equivalent qualifications will be interviewed and only the equivalent candidates who were interviewed must complete the 428 ecognition op prior learning template before they will be admitted.
+Candidates with equivalent qualifications will be interviewed and only the equivalent candidates who were interviewed must complete the431ecognition op prior learning template before they will be admitted.
 The recognition of prior learning process is a time-consuming process, therefore candidates with equivalent qualifications must apply as soon as the admission process opens for the next year.
 Preference will be given to candidates in managerial or supervisory positions.

-15.7 ADVANCED DIPLOMA: TOURISM MANAGEMENT AD TRM
+16.7 ADVANCED DIPLOMA: TOURISM MANAGEMENT This learning programme will be offered in Bloemfontein.

+AD\TRM